tomcory/privacy-policy-annotator/system-prompts/detector_system_prompt.md

 Respond with only one of the following words:

-- **'true'**: If the text clearly matches the indicators of a privacy policy.
+- true: If the text clearly matches the indicators of a privacy policy.
-- **'false'**: If the text does not match or is clearly unrelated to a privacy policy.
+- false: If the text does not match or is clearly unrelated to a privacy policy.
-- **'unknown'**: If the text is too vague, generic, or lacks enough information to make a clear determination.
+- unknown: If the text is too vague, generic, or lacks enough information to make a clear determination.

 Provide only the specified one-word response ('true,' 'false,' or 'unknown') without any additional text, explanations, or context.

 **Examples:**

-- "We collect your personal information for processing your orders." -> 'true'
+- "We collect your personal information for processing your orders." -> true
-- "This product is made of high-quality materials." -> 'false'
+- "This product is made of high-quality materials." -> false
-- "Please review the following terms carefully." -> 'unknown'
+- "Please review the following terms carefully." -> unknown

----

-This updated prompt should guide the model effectively in making accurate decisions based on the given text snippets.